fivexl/website/content/case-studies/wings-case-study/index.md

 ---
 {{< case_study/challenge  image="challenge_q.png" image_css="object-position: 18%" >}}
 {{< pink_heading text="Challenge"  sizes="bigger">}}
-The first iteration of the infrastructure was built by the Wings team using a monolithic approach with the help of Elastic Beanstalk.
+The first iteration of the application was built by the Wings team using a monolithic approach with the help of Elastic Beanstalk.
 While this allowed the team to launch the MVP quickly, it posed challenges for product modifications and scalability.
 Economically, this approach was not sustainable.
 It led to the creation of separate instances for each new client, consuming significant Amazon resources and resulting in high infrastructure costs.<br/>
 <br/>
 Recognizing the limitations of the monolithic architecture, Wings decided to seek experts to transition towards a microservice multi-tenant architecture.
 This architecture allows companies to save money on infrastructure costs by using the same hardware resources for several instances of the same application for multiple tenants.<br/>
 <br/>